Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Introduction

-With a static time-varying treatment, there have been only limited methods for estimating the quantile causal effects. \cite{robins2000marginal} and \cite{vansteelandt2014structural} elaborated on the structural nested distribution models (SNDMs) and the associated method of $g$-estimation for evaluating the longitudinal treatment effect on the entire distribution of the outcome.
-However, the resulting estimator may be computationally intensive with a large number of time points and limited software is available to implement SNDMs.
-As a computationally efficient alternative, \cite{hogan2004marginal} first introduced the marginal structural quantile model (MSQM) to characterize the longitudinal causal effects on quantiles of the potential outcome, and an accompanying inverse probability weighting (IPW) approach to address time-dependent confounding.
-The structural nested model and the marginal structural model each have their own pros and cons, and comparative summaries of their strengths are provided, for example, in \cite{robins2000marginal} and \cite{daniel2013methods}.
-While the IPW estimation of the MSQM is straightforward to implement, its consistency heavily relies on a series of correctly specified longitudinal propensity score models.
-Moreover, the use of weighting alone leads to an inefficient estimator, a limitation acknowledged in marginal structural models as noted by \cite{daniel2013methods}.
-To date, a formal treatment of the semiparametric theory and the development of a semiparametric efficient estimator for MSQM remain unexplored.
-Compared to IPW, another distinctive characteristic of a semiparametric efficient estimator is that it is consistent even when certain aspects of the working models are misspecified.
-This feature provides an additional opportunity to correctly capture the causal effect on outcome quantiles of a time-varying treatment.
+With a static time-varying treatment, there have been limited methods for estimating the quantile causal effects. \cite{robins2000marginal} developed the structural nested distribution models (SNDMs) and the method of $g$-estimation for evaluating the longitudinal treatment effect on the entire distribution of the outcome.
+However, the resulting estimator is generally computationally intensive with a large number of time points and limited software is available to implement SNDMs. {As a computationally efficient alternative, \cite{hogan2004marginal} introduced the marginal structural quantile model (MSQM) and an accompanying inverse probability weighting (IPW) estimator that requires specification of a series of parametric working models on the longitudinal propensity scores.
+While the IPW estimation of MSQM is straightforward to implement, its consistency relies on the correctly specified parametric propensity score models.
+Although the efficiency of IPW can be improved by using a nonparamteric propensity score estimator with a point treatment \citep{ertefaie2023nonparametric}, IPW based on parametric propensity scores frequently leads to an inefficient estimator with either a point treatment and a time-varying treatment.
+To date, the development of a more efficient MSQM estimator that improves upon IPW alone remains unexplored.}